Oat-Free Protein Balls with Dates and Walnuts

 • I used Deglet Noor dates in these protein balls, but Medjool dates would also be delicious!
 Medjool dates are bigger, so if you use them, you can reduce the number of dates by 50%.

-• Make sure to use protein powder with a mild flavor.
+• Make sure to use protein powder with a mild, pleasant flavor.
 I used Garden of Life vanilla protein powder, and it was delicious.

 • If you prefer, you can substitute flax seeds for the chia seeds.

-If you love these protein balls, please make sure to come back and leave a comment and a 5 star rating.
-I’d love to hear how it turned out for you!
+If you tried these date protein balls, I’d love to hear how it turned out for you!
+Please make sure to come back and leave a comment and a ⭐️⭐️⭐️⭐️⭐️ rating.

 Violet's handwritten signature